 Note: You will need to plan ahead (many hours ahead) with your rice.

 For this method to work successfully, it is VERY important that you use a well designed thermos with a double-walled vacuum seal – which will hold the heat for a longer period of time.
 A cheap plastic thermos will not work, or one that is not under a vacuum.

-After researching a bit, this is the thermos that I chose.
-It has a wide mouth (easier for food) and will hold enough boiling water (48-ounces) to provide a reservoir of long lasting heat.
-The thermos (insulation) design is of stainless steel walls separated by airless space (under a vacuum).
+After researching a bit, I chose a thermos for cooking.
+It has a fairly wide mouth (easier for food) and will hold enough boiling water (48-ounces) to provide a reservoir of long lasting heat.
+The thermos (insulation) design has stainless steel walls separated by airless space (under a vacuum).

 All it takes to cook my rice now is a few minutes of fuel to get my water boiling – and that’s it…